 Does that mean that you can switch to a much cheaper personal policy after you pass inspection?
 Clearly – no. They conduct strict checks and if they find that you are taking any bookings without a valid Hire And Reward insurance your license will be suspended and you might face prosecution.
 Personally, I have been checked already in conjunction with a congestion charge zone check, but more on that in another blog post.

 Carry and Display Insurance Certificate

 This one is not a mojo change, it simply states that you have to have a copy of your insurance certificate with you at all times.
-You have to be prepared to show a proof of insurance upon request at any time whether is asked by a TFL inspector, police or a passenger:
+You have to be prepared to show proof of insurance upon request at any time whether is asked by a TFL inspector, police or a passenger:

 Details of a London private hire vehicle’s insurance must be carried by the driver or displayed in the vehicle at all times.

 All you need to do about it is to print or photocopy your Hire and Reward insurance certificate and promptly place it in the glove compartment of your car.
-In case you are hanging around or driving often to any of the major taxi destinations it will come very handy.
+In case you are hanging around or driving often to any of the major taxi destinations it will come in very handy.
 There are tons of TFL inspectors around those spots – especially in SOHO, King’s Cross and St Pancras International and around the airports.

 This one is pretty simple.
 It will make it harder for people who are not licensed PCO drivers to have a PCO registered vehicle:

 The private hire vehicle license of a person whose private hire driver license has been revoked will be considered for revocation.